Kodyin/Sokoban/README.md

 # Sokoban
 AI solver
 CS271 2017 Fall term project

-Author: Gaozhiquan Wang
+Author: Gaozhiquan Wang, Luqi Tian, Yishan Ma

 ## Project target
 We build this prototype to solve Sokoban puzzles with given map matrix.
-We used the concept similar to A*, which is a search algorithm based on status.
+We used the concept similar to A*, which is a search algorithm based on states.

 For each puzzle, we guarantee to find a optimal solution with the least moves.